ozbek/Pursenal/README.md

 ## Contact

-For questions, suggestions, or issues, please open an issue on GitHub.
+For questions, suggestions, or issues, please contact me, or open an issue on GitHub.